Privacy Policy

 We use the imgix service of Zebrafish Labs Inc. (USA) on our platform for the uniform display of images.
 When you call up a page, your browser loads the required images into its browser cache in order to display the images correctly.
 For this purpose, the browser you use must establish a connection to the servers of Zebrafish Labs Inc. This enables Zebrafish to know that our website has been accessed via your IP address.

-Your data is processed on the basis of Art.
-6 para.
-1 lit. f GDPR and is based on our legitimate interest in the optimization and economic operation of our platform.
 When using the service, a transfer of your data to the USA cannot be ruled out.
 Please note the information in the section "Data transfer to third countries".
-Further information on data protection at Zebrafish can be found in the Zebrafish data protection information at https://imgix.com/privacy.
+Further information on data protection at Zebrafish can be found in the Zebrafish data protection information here.

 c) Cloudflare